Z4ndyz/LegionGen5-6FanControl_WinRing_Smokeless_I-OPortsMethod/README.md

 Method of controlling Fans on Lenovo Legions Gen 5/6

 Make sure to run the app (.exe) as ADMIN otherwise IT WON'T WORK.
+Make sure WinRing0x64.sys is not blocked from being used on your system otherwise the app won't work.

 Use the fan_config.txt files values near the .exe after building the sollution